Tell me about the mechanics of how you write.

 What are the Seattle7Writers?

-Authors have lots to complain about (clueless agents, stupid publishers, shrinking book markets, clumsy marketing, idiotic cover designs, diminishing income), but no one wants to hear about it except other authors.
-I’m part of a group of Seattle authors who gets together once a month to whine about such things (and occasionally celebrate a success or two).
-After about a year and a half of this, even we got bored with it, so we decided to Get Organized and Do Something.
+Authors have lots to complain about (clueless agents, stupid publishers, shrinking readerships, clumsy marketing, idiotic cover designs, diminishing income), but no one wants to hear about it except other authors.
+I’m part of a group of Seattle authors who gets together to whine about such things (and occasionally celebrate a success or two).
+We started with just the seven of us and now there are 86 members.

 Besides Seattle7Writers, what other nonprofits do you support?

-I’m a member and a huge fan of the Washington Women’s Foundation (www.wawomensfoundation.org) .
-Other organizations I support include:
+I’m a member and a huge fan of the Washington Women’s Foundation.
+Other organizations my husband and I support include: